Yoskaldyr/whm_core/_Extras/docs/config.php.md

 #Production mode
-All addons stored in /library/
+All addons stored in /library/ (default location)
 Add to config.php:

 ~~~php